neoaggelos/cluster-api-provider-lxc/docs/book/src/explanation/load-balancer.md

 {{#/tab }}

-{{#tab network }}
+{{#tab ovn }}

 - **Required server extensions**: [`network_load_balancer`](https://linuxcontainers.org/incus/docs/main/api-extensions/#network-load-balancer), [`network_load_balancer_health_check`](https://linuxcontainers.org/incus/docs/main/api-extensions/#network-load-balancer-health-check)

-The `network` load balancer type will create and manage an [OVN network load balancer](https://linuxcontainers.org/incus/docs/main/howto/network_load_balancers/) for the control plane endpoint.
+The `ovn` load balancer type will create and manage an [OVN network load balancer](https://linuxcontainers.org/incus/docs/main/howto/network_load_balancers/) for the control plane endpoint.
 A backend is configured for each control plane machine on the cluster.
 As control plane machines are added or removed from the cluster, cluster-api-provider-lxc will reconcile the backends of the network load balancer object accordingly.

-Using the `network` load balancer type when the `network_load_balancer` and `network_load_balancer_health_check` API extensions are not supported will raise an error during the LXCCluster provisioning process.
+Using the `ovn` load balancer type when the `network_load_balancer` and `network_load_balancer_health_check` API extensions are not supported will raise an error during the LXCCluster provisioning process.

 As mentioned in the documentation, network load balancers are only supported for [OVN networks](https://linuxcontainers.org/incus/docs/main/reference/network_ovn/).
 The load balancer address must be chosen from the uplink network.
 The cluster administrator must ensure that:

 - The management cluster can reach the OVN uplink network, so that it can connect to the workload cluster.
-- The name of the ovn network is set in `spec.loadBalancer.ovnNetworkName`.
+- The name of the ovn network is set in `spec.loadBalancer.ovn.networkName`.
 - The list of profiles used for control plane machines use the same OVN network (such that the load balancer backends can be configured).
 - The load balancer IP address is set in `spec.controlPlaneEndpoint.host`